What is smart TV? Best smart TVs for 2020

 We've found Samsung's smart-TV platform to be easy to use, although getting around is a bit more of a challenge on TVs with just the standard remote.
 More expensive Samsung TVs come with a voice-control remote – this has been dubbed the 'One Remote' for the latest models.
 While it lacks a motion-sensitive on-screen pointer that we see from other manufacturers, the One Remote can control compatible devices that are attached to the TV, such as sound bars and Blu-ray players, making it a sort of universal remote

-In its 2018 TVs, Samsung has incorporated its SmartThings software.
+In 2019, Samsung incorporated its SmartThings software.
 This smart home tech gives you control of smart devices, such as light bulbs and thermostats from your TV.
 Bixby, Samsung's answer to Amazon Alexa and Google Assistant, is now the default for voice commands on Samsung's TVs.
 The advanced features Bixby brings, includes searching for movies and TV shows starring specific actors, checking the weather and answering questions.

 Find your new Samsung set with our Samsung TV reviews.